vincmazet/bip/_sources/filtering/convolution.md

 One can see on the {numref}`F:convolution:boundaries-results` that the three convolutions are basically identical: only the pixels near the boundaries may be different (darker or brighter on this example).
 Anyway, there is no perfect choice to set the pixels outside the image, and each choice yields some errors.
-Also, the best way is to make the objects of interest far from the edges.
+Also, the best thing is to ensure when acquiring the image that the objects of interest are far from the edges

 At last, note that the wrapping hypothesis yields a _circular convolution_.
 This is also the result given by a multiplication in the Fourier domain (see [](filtering:fourier)).